 Make fun of people? he wrote.

-God of colors!
+God of Colors!
 Siri thought, trying to think of how to explain.
 It seemed ridiculous to her that he would know nothing of mockery.
 And yet, he had lived his entire life as a revered deity and monarch.
 Nobody would have dared make fun of him.

-“It’s when you. . .say things to tease,” Siri said.
+“Mockery is when you. . .say things to tease,” Siri said.
 “Things that might be hurtful to someone, but you say them in an affectionate way, or in a playful way.
-Or, sometimes you just say them to be mean.”
+Or, sometimes you just say them to be mean.
+Sarcasm is one of the ways we mock--we say the opposite, but in an exaggerated way.”

 How do you know if the person is affectionate, playful, or mean?